 Lighting runtime was modeled as 1.8 hr/day average for all fixtures (RBSA, 2014).
 There are no requirements for lighting in residential occupancies in 2006; therefore baseline assumptions were taken from the RLW (2007) reports, with incandescent bulbs (65 W/bulb) making-up the majority of lighting in single family and multifamily and only 15% of the installed bulbs qualifying as high efficacy lighting.

-In contrast, Section R404 of the 2018 WSEC requires 90% of fixtures be high efficacy.
-With the market penetration of LED lighting in recent years, high efficacy lighting was modeled as compact fluorescent bulbs (14 W/bulb) in 2006 and changed to LED lighting (10 W/bulb) in 2018.
+While Section R404 of the 2018 WSEC requires 90% of fixtures be high efficacy, the Washington Residential New Construction Code Study (WRNC) shows that 97% of the sampled lighting fixtures were high efficacy and primarily LED lighting (NEEA, 2020).
+This higher percentage LED lighting was modeled for all 2018 homes.
+High efficacy lighting was assumed to be compact fluorescent bulbs (14 W/bulb) in 2006 and LED lighting (10 W/bulb) in 2018.